 Sunday mornings are great for drinking coffee or tea in your pyjamas while listening to ICA-Belgium’s online Colour Talks!

 On Sunday November 28th 2021, from 10 a.m. till 11 a.m.
-CEST our guest will be our ICA-B colleague and Belgian design semantics expert Inez Michiels.
-She will take us on a tour through her innovative Design Semantics Database (DSD), an online application developed for the creative professions.
+CEST our guest was our ICA-B colleague and Belgian design semantics expert Inez Michiels.
+She took us on a tour through her innovative Design Semantics Database (DSD), an online application developed for the creative professions.
 The extensive database helps designers to create meaningful and psychologically appealing designs and analyse whether the values, identity or emotions targeted by those specific designs are adequately conjured up.

 The DSD is a scientifically based design tool and the result of years of study and research, offering feedback on the meaning and the emotional effect of keywords, colours, colour combinations, shapes and compositions, textures, tastes, and postures.
 A logical data structure wherein colour functions as a classification system forms the framework in which the keywords and design elements are classified and connected.
 As such the DSD offers a unique source of design information bringing intuition to the surface and enhancing it.
 To illustrate how the DSD can be used and what its potentials are for the creative professions, Inez will showcase a successfully applied example.